jaredksmith/HOA-Court-Reservations/docs/ENVIRONMENT_VARIABLES.md

 Before using the password reset functionality, run the database migration:

 1. Open your Supabase SQL Editor
-2. Run the script from `database-password-reset-migration.sql`
+2. Run the script from `../database/database-password-reset-migration.sql`
 3. This creates the `password_reset_tokens` table and required functions

 ## Security Considerations